It might be the summer holidays here in the UK, but that’s not stopping the media from sharing misinformation about induction of labour.

 I’m also blogging about the issues, with more of that to come soon.

-And we have lots of people signing up for the penultimate run of Gathering in the Knowledge 2019 (September 20-27).
+And we have lots of people signing up for the final run of Gathering in the Knowledge 2019 (November 15-22).
 I have created a whole section in there on induction of labour, among many other hot topics.
 It contains a video lecture in which you can watch me critiquing the ARRIVE Trial, as well as discussions of other research, podcasts, written activities and chatting spaces.
 Come and connect with others as we analyse relevant studies which will help you get up-to-date and increase your understanding of the research!
 My aim is that you’ll leave knowing that you can respond more confidently in conversations with clients and colleagues.

 More induction resources